 This is most time-consuming and labour-intensive option, but it may be the only thing that will work.
 Unless you've done this before, take pictures along the way, so that you don't forget how to put it back together.
 Have a bucket ready and old towels on the floor, too.
 We'd also open a window as the U-bend can whiff a bit.
 Give the pipe a thorough clean, using rags and a bottle brush or old toothbrush to really get at any stubborn bits.
 Reconnect the U-bend, ensuring the seals are tight.

-How to unblock a sink with a plumber's snake
+How to unclog a sink with a plumber's snake

 Cheap, safe and effective ways to tackle clogged sink drains with nothing but the power of nature.

-How to unblock a sink with vinegar and baking soda
+How to unclog a sink with baking soda and vinegar

-This is a stronger solution than simple salt and water, and some find it work on light blockages.
+This is a stronger solution than simple salt and water, and should work on tougher blockages.
 Use two teaspoons of baking soda to a cup of white vinegar; pour the mixture down the plug hole.
 Wait until you hear the soda and vinegar mix fizzing then follow it up with a kettle full of boiling water.

-Now if you don't have a plunger, or it's not working, you may be dealing with a more stubborn, compressed blockage that will consist of grease and food (your own little fat berg, if you like).
+Now if you don't have a plunger, or it's not working and you have standing water, you may be dealing with a more stubborn, compressed blockage that will consist of grease and food (your own little fat berg, if you like).
 What you need in this case is a solution that will break down the fat, forcing your blockage down the pipeline.
 To start, try dissolving a couple of tablespoons of salt in water, and pouring it down the plughole.
 Let it work for a good half hour to 40 minutes; then pour boiling water down the sink to wash down the solution.

-How to unblock a slow draining sink naturally
+How to unclog a slow draining sink naturally

 A slow draining sink is a smelly one at that.
 But, you can fix it naturally.
 Melissa Maker of Clean My Space recommends 'If your sink drains slowly—or if you have noticed a little funk wafting up from it—you may have some buildup that you need to flush out.
 Take about a cup of baking soda and dump it in the drain, and let it sit for an hour.
 Boil about 3 cups of vinegar in a kettle (you actually descale your kettle at the same time!), then pour it down your sink.
 And your sink won’t stink no mo’.
 On it!